jevvilla/workshop-angular-testing/README.md

 ```

 ## 2. Async function
-As developer, the things you most want to test are `Components`, these `Components` can have inline Templates or external Templates, that is a little problem at moment of testing because when a `Component` has an external template Angular template compiler must read the external files from the file system and this is an asynchronous task, we have to ensure this task ends to be able to create an instance of a `Component`.
+As developer, the things you most want to test are `Components`, these `Components` can have inline Templates or external Templates, that is a little problem at moment of testing because when a `Component` has an external template, Angular template compiler must read the external files from the file system and this is an asynchronous task, we have to ensure this task ends to be able to create an instance of a `Component`.

-`Async` is also a function of the Angular testing utilities, you can use it for many async tasks in testin, in this case behaves as a wrapper for `beforeEach` parameter, before our `TestBed.configureTestingModule`, let's see what is this about using the same example:
+`Async` is also a function of the Angular testing utilities, you can use it for many async tasks in testing, in this case behaves as a wrapper for `beforeEach` parameter.
+Let's see what is this about using the same example:

 ```js